angadhn/MySite/_notes/Space Data Center Analysis.md

 permalink: /space-data-centers-1
 top_of_mind: "true"
 completion_score: 25
 image:
 companion music:
-subtitle:
+subtitle: A Technoeconomic Analysis
 ---
 # Abstract

-Starcloud have claimed that a single 100-ton Starship launch could suffice to create a 40 MW space data centre (SDC) for $8.2 M. My analysis finds that this could be feasibly within a single launch with existing roll-out solar panels used on the ISS.
-However, this is based on speculative numbers on the iROSA's stowed volume.
-This single launch feasiblity could change as sizing radiators and MMOD/radiation shielding is pending.
-Considerations for fuel requirements for in-space assembly will also significantly affect launch numbers—this requires specifications and mission architectures that are not publicly available.
-On the note of launch costs, the whitepaper's (erroneous) assumed launch cost is $30/kg.
-This makes their comparative economic analysis to terrestrial data centers unmoored from reality in the near term; even if launch comes down to $500/kg{%sidenote "owid-launch-cost" "In [2021 dollars](https://ourworldindata.org/grapher/cost-space-launches-low-earth-orbit), a Falcon-9 launch costs $2600/kg and a Falcon Heavy's at $1500/kg.
-So, even $500/kg is also a fairly optimistic estimate."%}, one launch would result in an overall cost of $53.2M, not the purported $8.2M.
-Some experts speculate that $1000/kg would be an optimistic launch cost, which means $100M per launch and a total cost of $103.2M.
+Starcloud have claimed that a single 100-ton Starship launch could suffice to create a 40 MW space data centre (SDC) for $8.2 M. My analysis finds that this is infeasible in a single launch.
+This is based on analysing existing roll-out solar panels used on the ISS and its radiative cooling technologies.
+I have not analysed the effects of MMOD/radiation shielding and the impact of propellant use for in-orbit assembly on launch numbers—this requires specifications and mission architectures that have not been made public and might not yet be fully developed.
+On the note of launch costs, the whitepaper's (miscalculated) assumed launch cost is $30/kg.
+This makes their comparative economic analysis to terrestrial data centers unmoored from reality in the near term.
+Some experts speculate that $1000/kg would be an optimistic launch cost, which means $100M per launch and a total cost of $103.2M {%sidenote "owid-launch-cost" "In [2021 dollars](https://ourworldindata.org/grapher/cost-space-launches-low-earth-orbit), a Falcon-9 launch costs $2600/kg and a Falcon Heavy's at $1500/kg.
+So, even $500/kg is also a fairly optimistic estimate."%}.
+So, even if costs drop to $500/kg, a single launch results in an overall cost of $53.2M, not the purported $8.2M.
 If a second launch is needed, then the worst case number is $200M making it more than their reported cost of running a terrestrial data center (TDC).
+As my work shows, being solar arrays for a 40 Mw to orbit will require 3 launches-this is based on existing roll-out solar arrays on the ISS.
+Similarly, the ISS radiator benchmarks indicate that 9 launches would be needed for the SDC.

 > [!warning]This is a work-in-progress
 > This block is to warn you that everything below should be considered a draft as there is more analysis to be completed.
 This block will be removed once I feel my analysis is complete and fully documented below.
 So, please treat everything below as potentially inaccurate as this is just my explorations of working in public.

 # Introduction

 On Earth, data centers run on the existing electricity grid that, crudely put, use a combination of fossil fuels or terrestrial solar.
-So, technologists and entrepreneurs have recently talked up data centres in space to resolve three issues with terrestrial data centers (TDC):
+Recently, technologists and entrepreneurs have  talked up placing data centres in space to resolve three issues with terrestrial data centers (TDC):
 1. Data centers require tremendous amounts of energy, which is plentiful and "free" in space.
 There, 24/7 solar power is unhindered by day/night cycles, weather, and atmospheric losses (attenuation).
 2. A lot of waste heat is generated running TDCs, which bodes poorly for climate change—so migrating to space would alleviate the toll on Earth's thermal budget.
 This seems like a compelling environmental argument.
 TDCs already consume about [1-1.5% of global electricity](https://www.iea.org/energy-system/buildings/data-centres-and-data-transmission-networks) and it's safe to assume that this will only grow in the pursuit of AGI.
 3. Real estate for data centers is a massive bottleneck and this land could be used for other purposes.